 After joining ESA in 1997 as a draftsman and mechanical designer, Mr. Carter's responsibilities have progressively increased in each department until ultimately assuming ownership of ESA in 2013.
 Mr. Carter’s expertise includes providing energy efficiency engineering, commissioning and MEP design services for public schools, local governments, institutions of higher education, hospitals and commercial clients.

-Dr. Claridge is Director of the Energy Systems Laboratory and Professor of Mechanical Engineering at Texas A&M. He holds M.S. and Ph.D. degrees in physics from Stanford University and pioneered development of the Continuous Commissioning® process.
-He was a major contributor to the methods used to measure energy savings in the International Performance Measurement and Verification Protocol and ASHRAE Guideline 14 and is also the co-inventor of a highly efficient new refrigerant-free dehumidifier technology.
+Dr. Claridge is the Director of the Energy Systems Laboratory and Professor of Mechanical Engineering at Texas A&M University.
+He is internationally known for his work on energy efficiency.
+He pioneered development of the process of existing building commissioning and was a major contributor to the methods used to measure energy savings by Energy Service Companies.
+He is also the co-inventor of a disruptive new dehumidification technology and author of over 400 papers.

 Daniel Cohan is an Associate Professor in the Department of Civil and Environmental Engineering at Rice University.
 His research focuses on air pollution, climate change, and energy.
 Dr. Cohan has served as a Fulbright scholar to Australia and as a member of the NASA Air Quality Applied Sciences Team, and received a National Science Foundation CAREER young investigator award.
 He is a graduate of Harvard University and Georgia Tech.
 In addition to over 40 scholarly publications, he writes for the Houston Chronicle, The Hill, and The Conversation.